captain-woof/Hydrangea-C2/README.md

 ### Listener

-Listeners (`listeners/*.py`) are scripts that start a server, intended to receive communication from agents.
+Listeners (`team-server/listeners/*.py`) are scripts that start a server, intended to receive communication from agents.
 They are part of team server since they are started on team server.

+### Database

+There's a MySQL database in `team-server/database` that needs to be setup with docker.
+This database stores all necessary persistent information.

 ## Team server guide